Take the time to discover the old town

 The heart of the old town of Antibes

 Discover the workshops and the small boutiques

-Your next step should be to stroll through the shopping streets and discover that many shops and workshops sell treats and other goodies that won't leave you indifferent (rue Sade, rue Clémenceau, rue Thuret, boulevard d’Aguillon, rue James Close, rue de la République).
-Many restaurants will offer you to sit at a table on a hidden deck or in a hidden garden.
+Your next step should be to stroll through the shopping streets and discover the many shops and workshops selling treats and other goodies that you'll love (rue Sade, rue Clémenceau, rue Thuret, boulevard d’Aguillon, rue James Close, rue de la République).
+There are lots of restaurants where you can sit at a table on the terrace or in a hidden garden.

-Go back to the place Charles de Gaulle and its Haussmannian architecture, then walk down the Albert Ier boulevard.
-Play some petanque in the Elie Levy square, take a photograph on the roof of the Archeology Museum, and don't forget to greet Victor Hugo on your way back to the port through the ramparts.
-At the end of them, you will find the aesthetic Nomade, a letters laced sculpture made by Jaume Plensa.
-And across the harbor, the Fort Carré.
+Go back to the Place Charles de Gaulle and its Haussmannian architecture, then walk down the boulevard Albert Ier.
+Play a game of petanque on Square Elie Levy, take a photograph from the roof of the Musée Archéologie, and don't forget to greet Victor Hugo on your way back to the port via the ramparts.
+At the end, you will find the very beautiful Nomade, a lacy sculpture made of letters of the alphabet by Jaume Plensa.
+And across the harbour, Fort Carré.